tus/tus-v2/draft-tus-resumable-uploads-protocol.md

 If the server has resources allocated for this token, it MUST send back a `204 (No Content)` response with a header `Upload-Offset` which indicates the resumption offset for the client.

-The server MUST terminate any ongoing Upload Transfer Procedure ({{upload-transfer}}) for the same token before generating the offset.
-This ensures that the offset is accepted by a subsequent Upload Transfer Procedure.
-The server MAY terminate an ongoing Upload Transfer Procedure by abruptly terminating the HTTP connection or stream.
+The offset MUST be accepted by a subsequent Upload Transfer Procedure ({{upload-transfer}}).
+Due to network delay and reordering, the server might still be receiving data from an ongoing transfer for the same token, which in the client perspective has failed.
+The server MAY terminate any transfers for the same token before sending the response by abruptly terminating the HTTP connection or stream.
+Alternatively, the server MAY keep the ongoing transfer alive but ignore further bytes received past the offset.

 The response SHOULD include `Cache-Control: no-store` header to prevent HTTP caching.

 If the server has no record of this token, it MUST respond with `404 (Not Found)` status code.

+The client MUST NOT start more than one Upload Transfer Procedures ({{upload-transfer}}) based on the resumption offset from a single Offset Retrieving Procedure ({{offset-retrieving}}).

 ~~~
 :method: HEAD